-On the 60th anniversary of Brown, we salute the vision, courage, intellectual heft and hard work of the lawyers who conceived, developed and executed the plan to dismantle “separate but equal” in American life.
-Following are brief biographies on some of the leading lights of the legal team.
+We salute the vision and courage of the legal minds who conceived, developed and executed the plan to dismantle “separate but equal” in American life.
+Learn more about the people behind Brown vs. Board of Education:

 In 1941, Robert Carter, a native of Florida, was drafted into the military; but the racial prejudice he experienced there compelled him to join LDF.
 After his release from the army in 1944, Carter became a legal assistant to Thurgood Marshall, and the following year he became an assistant special counsel.
 Carter served as lead attorney in the Topeka school desegregation case, one of the five cases which were consolidated to form Brown.
 In addition, Carter served as one of the lead attorneys on Sweatt v.
 Painter and Brown, as well as many other cases.
 In 1972, President Nixon appointed him as a judge on the U.S. District Court for the Southern District of New York.
 He served on that bench for nearly 40 years with great distinction.